Fall of the Western Roman Empire: Contemporary views

 Modern historiography diverges from Gibbon.
-While most of his ideas are no longer accepted in totality, they have been foundational to later discourse and the modern synthesis with archaeology, epidemiology, climatic history, genetic science, and many more new sources of history beyond the documentary sources that were all that was available to Gibbon.
+While most of his ideas are no longer accepted in totality, they have been foundational to later discourse and the modern synthesis with archaeology, epidemiology, climatic history, genetic science, and many more new sources of history beyond the documentary sources which were all that was available to Gibbon.

-While it is true that Alexander Demandt enumerated 210 different theories on why Rome fell, twenty-first century scholarship sees the primary possibilities among these eight:
+While Alexander Demandt enumerated 210 different theories on why Rome fell, twenty-first century scholarship classifies the primary possibilities more concisely:

-Climactic crisis
+Climatic crisis

-Scholars have long considered the possibility of worldwide drought.
-Allegedly, there was a steady decrease in rainfall from 200 CE to 400 CE, leading to fewer crops, famine, and the pressure of barbarians who were themselves pressed by others.
-The classicist Kyle Harper has summed up new evidence to interpret disease and climate change as important drivers of the political collapse of the empire.
-He describes a Roman climatic optimum from about 200 BCE to 150 CE, when lands around the Mediterranean were generally warm and well-watered.
+A recent summary interprets disease and climate change as important drivers of the political collapse of the empire.
+There was a Roman climatic optimum from about 200 BCE to 150 CE, when lands around the Mediterranean were generally warm and well-watered.
 This made agriculture prosperous, army recruitment easy, and the collection of taxes straightforward.
 From about 150, the climate became on average somewhat worse for most of the inhabited lands around the Mediterranean.
 After about 450, the climate worsened further in the Late Antique Little Ice Age that may have directly contributed to the variety of factors that brought Rome down.

 The Roman Empire was built on the fringes of the tropics.
-Its roads and its pirate-free seas, which produced an abundance of trade, also unknowingly created an interconnected disease ecology that unleashed the evolution and spread of pathogens.
+Its roads and seas, which produced an abundance of trade, also unknowingly created an interconnected disease ecology that unleashed the evolution and spread of pathogens.
 Pandemics contributed to massive demographic changes, economic crises, and food shortages in the crisis of the third century.
 Heavy mortality in 165–180 from the Antonine Plague seriously impaired attempts to repel Germanic invaders, but the legions generally held or at least speedily re-instated the borders of the Empire.

-Demographic crisis
+Migrational crisis

-Population increases that outstrip resources end in depopulation from famine and migration.
-From 376, massive populations moved into the Empire, driven by the Huns who themselves may have been driven by climate change in the Eurasian steppe, These barbarian invasions led ultimately to barbarian kingdoms over much of the former territory of the Western Empire.
+From 376, massive populations moved into the Empire, driven by the Huns who themselves may have been driven by climate change in the Eurasian steppe.
+These barbarian invasions led ultimately to barbarian kingdoms over much of the former territory of the Western Empire.
 But the final blow came only with the Late Antique Little Ice Age and its aftermath, when Rome was already politically fragmented and materially depleted.